 Michelle has also had the opportunity to present on gambling, technology and substance use at a variety of forums throughout her career.

-Marg initiated and facilitates a local consultation/study group for professionals interested in learning more about Acceptance and Commitment Therapy (ACT), a topic she has presented on at the international level.
+In 2016, Marg initiated a local consultation/study group for professionals interested in learning more about Acceptance and Commitment Therapy (ACT), a topic she has presented on at the international level.
 As well, she contributed to, and developed, eating disorders treatment, prevention and professional development services in the Waterloo region, previously as co-founder of the Eating Disorders Awareness Coalition, a non-profit charity.
 Marg’s current research interests are related to the impact of mindfulness practice on new social work practitioners.
 She has published on topics such as motivational interviewing with teens, self esteem enhancement groups, families whose loved ones have an eating disorder, and mother-daughter relationships, and has conducted workshops on numerous topics across Canada.
 In another life, she is also an award-winning quilt artist whose work has been selected for exhibition in local museums as well as national and international exhibitions.

 Maxxine is the current and founding social worker at Kensington Hospice, a residential hospice in downtown Toronto providing end-of-life care to individuals over 18 years old with prognoses of less than three months.
 In her role, she attends to the complex psychosocial and practical support needs of patients and their families, and coordinates and implements the hospice’s bereavement support program.
 Prior to working in hospice, she worked in HIV/AIDS community development and public policy for nearly a decade.
 Maxxine holds an MA in Public Policy and an MSW from the University of Toronto, a post-graduate certificate in end-of-life care from the Smith College School for Social Work, and is currently pursuing her PhD in Social Work at Wilfrid Laurier University with a focus on psychosocial suffering at end of life.
 Maxxine has presented at conferences nationally and internationally, and is the recipient of the 2017 award for Emerging Leader in Palliative Social Work from the Social Work Hospice and Palliative Network.